Finding the Best Places to Retire Since 2006!

 Several in-town lakes and an extensive greenway provide recreational opportunities.
 The Cullasaja River, dammed near Highlands, boasts stunning waterfalls.
-Most residences sit on a secluded lot and are nestled in the trees.
+Most residences, some of which are described as trophy homes, sit on a secluded lot and are nestled in the trees.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited By Joint Commission?
 Yes